 Model-based estimates for the proportion of reef or mixed habitat reef with significant effects (those where the posterior 95% credible intervals do not include zero) show where there was a statistically discernible difference in the metric (abundance or length) with increasing/decreasing proportions of the respective habitat.
 Depth estimates quantify the overall effect of depth, with positive effects indicating an increase in the metric with depth and negative effects indicating a decrease with depth.
 Depth-squared estimates quantify whether there is an increase in the metric in mid-depths (a negative quadratic effect) or on shallow and deep areas surveyed (positive quadratic effect).
-All significant effects are highlighted in green for positive effects.
-Plots are provided where significant depth effects were found to allow visualisation of the effect across the depth range.
-For significant effects, plots were created by calculating mean effects and credible intervals across 5000 posterior sample draws from the model while ignoring spatial effects.
+All significant effects are highlighted in green for positive effects and red for negative effects, with unhighlighted effects indicating no statistically significant effect.
+Plots are provided where significant effects, plots were created by calculating mean effects and credible intervals across 5000 posterior sample draws from the model while ignoring spatial effects.
 Significant effects were plotted across the range of depths and habitats in the survey data.